-Please use these assets to raise awareness in Greater Manchester.
+Please use these assets to raise awareness about prostate cancer symptoms in Greater Manchester.

 ***Please download the assets separately.
 The ones here are for illustration only.***